xocelyk/xocelyk.github.io/_posts/2024-12-26-cot-interp.md

 [^6]: Actually, Neel suggested this explanation.
 [^7]: Neel Nanda and Arthur Conmy.
 2024.
 [Progress update 1 from the gdm mech interp team.](https://www.alignmentforum.org/posts/C5KAZQib3bzzpeyrg/full-post-progress-update-1-from-the-gdm-mech-interp-team)
 [^8]: [Golden Gate Claude](https://www.anthropic.com/news/golden-gate-claude)
+[^10]: Lanham et al. say that post-hoc reasoning is reasoning produced after the model's answer has already been guaranteed.
+This does not necessarily mean that the model's final answer is solely a function of the answer it generated before chain of thought.
+It could just be that the pre-CoT answer, and the answer entailed by the CoT are always the same.
+This gets more discussion further down in the post.
+The point is, it's not problematic for the model to predict an answer before chain of thought, but if that pre-computed answer determines the model's final answer, it might indicate unfaithful reasoning.
+[^12]: The Social Chemistry task is adapted from the dataset introduced [here](https://arxiv.org/pdf/2011.00620).
+[^11]: The Sports Understanding task is adapted from the task of the same name in [BIG-Bench Hard](https://github.com/suzgunmirac/BIG-Bench-Hard).
+The reasoning pattern from the chain of thought prompt introduced here was also imitated in this work.
+[^13]: Adapted from [this](https://www.kaggle.com/competitions/quora-question-pairs) Kaggle dataset.
+[^14]: Also adapted from [BIG-Bench Hard](https://github.com/suzgunmirac/BIG-Bench-Hard) ("logical_deduction_three_objects").
+[^15]: The small sample size for the "No" dataset here reflects that most of the responses did not follow the output template, and were excluded from the analysis.
+Strangely, the model would often do a coherent chain of thought, and begin writing its final answer up to the letter of the answer choice (e.g., "So, the best answer is: (B)") but cut off after the letter and often start repeating itself until hitting the token generation limit.
+Had we just graded responses based on the letter, the change answer frequency for this dataset would have been much higher (~0.4).
+But our grader requires the letter to be followed by "Yes" or "No", so most of the responses for this dataset were excluded.
+I would not be preoccupied with either the sample sizes or the asymmetry in confabulation rates in the table, though.
+This table is intended to mostly serve as a proof of how the "CoT taxonomy" can be deployed to classify reasoning steps.
+The more important point is that confabulation happens at all, and with considerable frequency.
+[^16]: I'm possibly doing too much anthropomorphization here.
+What I mean by "held" most nearly is that these beliefs are a consistent part of the model's world model.